Visiting The Nest

 The Breezeway offers a safe area for scooters, bikes, and push carts.
 The space is large enough to move around but offers a flat space to work at a table or on a blanket.

 The playground is our largest space designed for gross motor movement.
 Children can play, climb, swing, and dig.
 The shaded sandbox is a priceless sensory experience.
-The parent-built climbing structure has different levels based on different climbing development.
+The parent-built climbing structure has different levels based on climbing development.
 Our Naturalist has created a small garden plot for vegetables and a worm garden for digging.
+We have a mud kitchen for imaginary play and a seesaw structure many children can use at a time.

 The children absolutely adore our Nature Preserve.
 In addition to being a beautiful space that encourages outdoor play, our Naturalist has designed this space to be interactive and engaging.
 Children can dig, plant seeds, and swing in hammocks.
 They can climb to the top of the flower hill and jump off.
 Wearing boots, the children often stomp in water puddles after it rains.
 This space has truly changed our school, and the children have plenty of opportunities to explore it.